JoeReid/jetbridge/README.md

-# JetBridge - The missing bridge between NATS and Serverless
+# JetBridge - The missing bridge between NATS and AWS Serverless

 Both NATS/Jetstream and AWS Lambda are awesome tools, but they don't play well together.
 JetBridge provides developers with a simple way to trigger Lambda executions to handle